cermegno/GeekDay-Lab5/README.md

 # GeekDay-Lab5
-Using Python to work with the XtremIO API
+In this lab we will use Python to retrieve information from the XtremIO API as well as to make changes in the array.
+This will illustrate the functionality DevOps teams are after from the infratructure.